 Are ministers considered employees or self-employed?

 Generally, duly ordained, commissioned, or licensed ministers of a church in the exercise of their ministry are considered employees for federal income tax reporting purposes.
 Yet, for these individuals, you’re not required to withhold income tax from the compensation you pay.

 Instead, the income a minister earns in performing their services in the exercise of their ministry is subject to Self-Employment Contributions Act (SECA) taxes unless they are exempt.
 That includes any salary or fees for things like performing marriages, funerals, and baptisms.
-An employee minister, however, may enter into a voluntary withholding agreement with your church by completing Form W-4.
+An employee minister, however, may enter into a voluntary withholding agreement with your church by completing a W-4 Form.
 In that case, you can withhold not only income taxes but also estimated self-employment taxes.